armory/docs/content/en/armory-enterprise/try/install-quick-spin.md

 ---
 title: Install Quick Spin
-no_list: true
 weight: 4
 description: >
   Use the Armory Quick Spin container to quickly get an evaluation or testing instance of Spinnaker up and running.
 exclude_search: true
+toc_hide: true
 ---

 ## {{% heading "prereq" %}}

 To run the Quick `quick-spin` container you need a host machine that can support a running instance with
   - 4 vCPU
   - 8GB Memory
   - 2GB Disk space